LineageOS/android_art/tools/jvmti-agents/titrace/README.md

 # Usage
 ### Build
->    `make libtitrace`  # or 'make libtitraced' with debugging checks enabled
+>    `m libtitrace`  # or 'm libtitraced' with debugging checks enabled

 The libraries will be built for 32-bit, 64-bit, host and target.
 Below examples assume you want to use the 64-bit version.
 ### Command Line